Preferred Medical Insurance

 Who Qualifies For A Preferred Medical Plan?

 Different carriers, however, will have slight variations to these numbers.
 A few selected companies may vary from these examples by 15 pounds.
 And sometimes (mostly on “temporary” policies), you are not asked to disclose your height and weight!
+Whether you weigh 100 or 450, it may not make a difference.
+However, the available benefits on these types of policies may be limited because of the near-guaranteed approval feature.

 Also, if an applicant weighs more than these suggested weight limits, it does not mean their application for coverage will be declined.
 They could be assigned a “standard” rating, which may slightly, but not significantly raise the amount you pay.
 But a combination of major weight problems along with multiple conditions could cause an underwriter to deny coverage or increase the premium.
 Occasionally, a different plan may be offered, which may contain some limitations.